Miley Cyrus Reveals She's Six Months Sober - E! Online

 "I've been sober sober for the past six months.
 At the beginning, it was just about this vocal surgery," Cyrus explained, adding that she's been thinking "a lot" about her mother, Tish Cyrus.
 "My mom was adopted, and I inherited some of the feelings she had, the abandonment feelings and wanting to prove that you're wanted and valuable.
 My dad's parents divorced when he was 3, so my dad raised himself.
 I did a lot of family history, which has a lot of addiction and mental health challenges."

-The 27-year-old continued, "So just going through that and asking, 'Why am I the way that I am?'
+The 27-year-old daughter of Billy Ray Cyrus continued, "So just going through that and asking, 'Why am I the way that I am?'
 By understanding the past, we understand the present and the future much more clearly.
 I think therapy is great."

 When Malkin mentioned his upcoming "sober birthday," Cyrus replied, "Congratulations.
 It's really hard because especially being young, there's that stigma of 'you're no fun.'
 It's like, "honey, you can call me a lot of things, but I know that I'm fun.'
 The thing that I love about it is waking up 100%, 100% of the time.
 I don't want to wake up feeling groggy.
 I want to wake up feeling ready."